Out-Law / Your Daily Need-To-Know

 The alternative, an 'opt-out' procedure, allows a party to bring a claim on behalf of an entire class, without the express mandate or even knowledge of each member of that class.
 If the court allows the claim to proceed then, unless individual members of the class opt out – i.e. take proactive steps not to participate – any remedy awarded will be binding on and available to all members of the class.

 Until relatively recently, opt-out mass actions have not been a significant feature of the English regime, in contrast to the position in the US, for example.
 However, in 2015 an opt-out regime was introduced for infringements of competition law, and there is an ongoing debate about whether the English legal system should make wider use of opt-out procedures.
-Some recent and current reform proposals are discussed below.
+Some recent reform proposals are discussed below.

 Opt-out class actions in competition cases